spicybung/DemonFF/README.md

 ## Introduction

 DemonFF is a neat little fork of DragonFF made to further enhance your workflow for working with Renderware files, and more.
-Whether you're working with GTA game assets - or it happens to be another Renderware game, DemonFF simplifies the process of importing and exporting many RW types such as .DFF files, as well as .IFP animation, and map editing(.IPL/.IDE/.PWN/.LUA).
+Whether you're working with GTA game assets - or it happens to be another Renderware game, DemonFF seeks to simplify the process of working with many RW types such as .DFF files, as well as .IFP animation, and map editing(.IPL/.IDE/.PWN/.LUA).

 #### File Types